Take a tour of how I set up and organized my homeschool room!

 RESOURCES: Subscribe to have access to all of my FREE homeschool printables!!

-So that is our current setup of the homeschool room.
 I still have a few things left on my homeschool room wishlist.
 I hope to add a rug down here before baby “P” comes to help how frigid it feels in the winter, but overall I’m happy with how things are set up.

 my homeschool wishlist: